45 Southern Phrases Explained for the Yankees Among Us

 And if you need to understand the conversation around the table, you should know we Southerners have a certain way of talking — and we love it.
 We also like to think that Southern accents are downright adorable, because, well, they are.
 And just because y'all can't always understand what we're saying, doesn't mean we're not making total sense.

 The first thing you should know is that Southerners are prone to hyperbole.
-While this list covers some of the main phrases you'll hear, if it sounds like we might be exaggerating, we probably are, but it's just for effect:
+This list covers some of the main phrases you'll hear.
+If it sounds like we might be exaggerating, we probably are, but it's just for effect.

 Service road; the road that allows you entrance to the highway.